Custody Considerations: Step-By-Step

-In most situations where parents reach an out-of-court agreement on child custody and visitation, the question of "who will get custody" is mostly up to the parents themselves, usually with input from attorneys, counselors, or mediators.
-An out-of-court custody and visitation agreement can come as a result of informal settlement negotiations, or from out-of-court alternative dispute resolution proceedings like mediation or collaborative law.
-In some states, divorcing parents are required to attempt resolution of custody disputes through mediation.
+Parents can reach an out-of-court agreement on child custody and the visitation schedule.
+Usually, this is done with the help of attorneys, counselors, or mediators.
+An out-of-court custody agreement can be the result of informal settlement negotiations.
+Or it could be the result of alternative dispute resolution proceedings, like mediation.
+In some states, divorcing couples must attempt to resolve custody disputes through mediation.

-If divorcing parents can come to a custody agreement outside of court, and they are able to arrange a suitable living and visitation schedule, then there is no predetermined answer as to who will get custody.
 The parents are generally free to agree to whatever workable arrangement they choose.
-The parents may agree to a true joint custody arrangement in which their children split time living with each parent, and the parents agree to work together on major decisions related to the children's upbringing and welfare.
+The parents may agree to a true joint custody arrangement in which their children split time living with each parent.
+In these situations, the parents agree to collaborate on major decisions about children's upbringing and welfare.
 Alternatively, the parents may agree that the children will live primarily with one parent, but there will be a generous visitation schedule for the other parent.

 The Court as Decision-Maker

-If parents in a child custody dispute do not negotiate some form of agreement before going to court, then the custody decision will be made in court, usually by a family court judge.
-An answer to the question of "who will get custody" is not easy to predict, but most courts follow a certain procedure, adhere to a number of common principles, and look to a standard set of considerations when making child custody decisions.
+If parents in a child custody dispute don't come to an agreement, the custody decision will be made in court.
+A family court judge usually makes this determination.
+The courts usually follow a certain procedure and adhere to common principles.
+They will look to a standard set of considerations when making child custody decisions.

 Custody Considerations in Non-Divorce Cases

-While child custody and visitation issues arise most often as part of a divorce, parents going through a divorce are not the only people who might be involved in a child custody situation.
-Custody disputes can arise between unmarried parents; grandparents can seek to enforce their rights to visitation with their grandchildren; and in rare cases, relatives or others having a close relationship with a child may seek to be awarded custody, especially if they have acted as caretakers of the child.
+Custody disputes can arise between unmarried parents.
+Grandparents can seek to enforce their rights to visitation with their grandchildren.
+In rare cases, relatives or others who have a close relationship with a child may seek to be awarded custody, especially if they have acted as caretakers to the child.

-If you and your spouse are getting divorced, or never tied the knot in the first place, you might not agree on who gets custody of the child or what that custody arrangement looks like.
-There are many factors to consider in these determinations, but the court's primary concern will be the child's own best interests.
-One of the best ways to get a handle on the process is to seek guidance from an experienced family law attorney.
+You might not agree on who gets custody of the child or what that custody arrangement looks like with your co-parent.
+There are many factors to consider in these determinations, but the court's primary concern will be the best interest of the child.